 Review of Lufthansa Business Class on A380 – The verdict

-After having experienced Lufthansa A350 Business Class on my way to Barcelona via Munich, I was interested to see how the A380 would compare and I must say that they both were very similar.
+To conclude this review of Lufthansa A380 Business Class, after having experienced Lufthansa A350 Business Class on my way to Barcelona via Munich, I was interested to see how the A380 would compare and I must say that they both were very similar.

 I preferred the A380 for the extra window-seat storage space which was very convenient.
 But the A350 was quieter and cosier, and did indeed help me with jetlag whereas five days after returning, while writing this review, I am still going to bed past 2am and waking up after 10am.
 Not a big deal as I can work on my own terms, but hardly socially-friendly.

 When compared to other airlines, Lufthansa’s product is competitive.
 It offers great food, comfortable lie-flat beds and friendly staff.
 But it is a bit more dense with a 2-2-2 configuration as opposed to the more common 1-2-1 of other airlines.
 It did not make any difference to me, especially on the A380 which has extra space on the sides, but is a consideration when comparing with other airlines.

 Talking of which.
 Flying from Europe to Asia there are other carriers to choose from.
 Most notably, the Middle Eastern Airlines all fly via Dubai, Abu Dhabi or Doha, but their connecting flights from Barcelona are not as frequent and tend to be in the middle of the night.
 Also, the two segments of 7h each are good when flying in Economy and can’t sleep anyway, but disrupt my rest as best case you sleep 4-5h in each leg instead of 8h straight.